 Unlocked lessons and challenges will always be free.

-But for the price of lunch, enhance your career and double your pay at your next job.
+But for the price of a fancy dinner, enhance your career and double your pay at your next job.

 Your favorite content in book form!